Why you should tighten your lugs

 How to install wheels the correct way

-• First step is to make sure you have the correct installation kit (lug nuts).
-Not all lugs are interchangeable and if you're planning to run any Valor Offroad wheels, your OEM stock lugs WILL NOT WORK.
-You must purchase a spline kit from our Installation Kits.
-Not sure what kit you need?
-Check out our Fitment Guide.
+• First, make sure you have the right installation kit and the correct lug nuts.
+Not all lugs are the same, and if you’re using Valor Offroad wheels, your original lugs won’t fit.
+You’ll need a spline kit from our Installation Kits.
+If you’re not sure which lug kit to get, check our Fitment Guide.

-• Before you start jacking your vehicle up, use a quality torque wrench to loosen the lugs on the wheel while all four tires are still on the ground.
-This will ensure you're not wrenching on a stuck lug in the air or while the tire is spinning.
-Getting the lugs loose ensures a safe swap while vehicle is up on jack or rack.
+• Before you lift your vehicle, use a good torque wrench to loosen the wheel lugs while all four tires are still on the ground.
+This way, you won’t have to struggle with a stuck lug while the tire is in the air or spinning.
+Loosening the lugs now makes for a safer swap when the vehicle is on the jack or rack.

-• Using the socket only (not attached to torque wrench), tighten lugs down as much as you can using a star pattern (view diagram below).
+• Use just the socket (not the torque wrench) to tighten the lugs as much as you can, following a star pattern (see the diagram below).

-• Lower the vehicle just enough to where the tires make contact with the ground and prevent the wheel and tire from spinning.
+• Lower the vehicle until the tires touch the ground and the wheel no longer spins.

-• Using torque wrench, tighten each lug to vehicle OEM spec.
-Not sure what your OEM spec is?
-Contact your local dealer or visit your vehicle's owners handbook.
+• Use a torque wrench to tighten each lug to your vehicle’s OEM spec.
+If you’re not sure what that is, contact your local dealer or check your vehicle’s owner’s handbook.

-• Completely lower the vehicle down to the ground and using the torque wrench again, ensure all lugs are to spec again using star pattern below.
-You'll hear an audible noise when lugs are correctly torqued.
+• Lower the vehicle to the ground.
+Then use the torque wrench again to make sure all lugs are tightened to spec, following the star pattern below.
+You’ll hear a click when each lug is properly torqued.

 HOW TO TIGHTEN LUGS